PrefectHQ/prefect/docs/concepts/infrastructure.md

 - You must configure remote [Storage](/concepts/storage/).
 Local storage is not supported for Kubernetes.
 - The ephemeral Prefect API won't work with Docker and Kubernetes.
 You must have an Prefect server or Prefect Cloud API endpoint set in your [agent's configuration](/concepts/work-pools/).

-The Prefect CLI command `prefect kubernetes manifest orion` automatically generates a Kubernetes manifest with default settings for Prefect deployments.
+The Prefect CLI command `prefect kubernetes manifest server` automatically generates a Kubernetes manifest with default settings for Prefect deployments.
 By default, it simply prints out the YAML configuration for a manifest.
 You can pipe this output to a file of your choice and edit as necessary.

 `KubernetesJob` supports the following settings: